FAQ about Compute Cloud

 -

-Install the desktop environment on a Linux-based VM (Ubuntu/CentOS).
+Install the desktop environment on the Linux VM (Ubuntu/CentOS).

 -

-Install the xrdp or VNC server to connect via RDP or VNC, respectively.
+or VNC server to connect through RDP or VNC, respectively. -

 -

-- Configure X11 forwarding onto the local computer.
+- Configure X11 forwarding to the local computer.
 For Windows, use Xming

 .- Install the desktop environment.

-- Configure X11 forwarding and connect via SSH.
+- Configure X11 forwarding and connect over SSH.

-Your data was likely taken over and third parties gained access to the VM.
-Take a disk snapshot (see Creating a disk snapshot) of the VM and create a new VM based on it (see Create a VM with disks restored from snapshots).
-If you succeeded connecting to the new VM, use stronger passwords and do not share your private data.
+Your login details have likely been compromised, resulting in unauthorized access to the VM.
+Create a disk snapshot of your VM (see Creating a disk snapshot this guide for details) and use it to create a new VM (see Creating a VM with disks recovered from snapshots this guide for details).
+If you succeeded connecting to the new VM, make sure to use stronger passwords and do not share your private data.

-If the VM created from the snapshot is also unavailable for connection, see How do I get important data from a broken VM.
+If you cannot access the VM you created from the snapshot either, see How do I retrieve important data from a failed VM.

 How do I use a serial console?
-How do I connect directly to a VM?
+How do I connect to my VM directly?

-If you have issues while connecting to a VM over a network, you can use the serial console.
-For more information about the serial console, see Getting started with the serial console.
+If you have issues while connecting to your VM over a network, you can use the serial console.
+For more information about a serial console, see Getting started with a serial console.

-You can enable access to the serial console when creating or modifying a VM.
+You can enable serial console access when creating or updating your VM.
 The serial console will be available in the Yandex Cloud management console

-For a Linux VM, you need to additionally configure password access for the user in advance by connecting via SSH and setting the password using the sudo passwd user
+For a Linux VM, you need to additionally configure password access for the user in advance by connecting over SSH and setting the password using the sudo passwd user

 command (replace user